stenkoff/inspace/README.md

-## Sinuous
+## Inspace

 ### Background
-A game built in javascript with the goal of staying alive as long as possible in order to achieve a high score.
+A game built in javascript inspired by Sinuous with the goal of staying alive as long as possible in order to achieve a high score.
 1. Stay alive.
 2. Avoid colliding with the red dots.
 3. Capture other colored dots to get temporary boosts, such as invulnerability.

 ### Functionality & MVP
-With this rendition of sinuous, users will be able to:
+With this rendition of inspace, users will be able to:
 * Dodge red dots by scrolling
 * Capture boosts by colliding with non-red dots
 * See number of lives, time, score and level for each round